 This regulation requires each pilot in command to take certain actions before flight to insure the safety of flight.
 As FAA approved rotorcraft flight manuals will not be provided for the aircraft an exemption will be needed.
-The PIC will take all actions as stated in the FOM in Section 4 under Normal Procedures including but not limited to reviewing weather, flight battery requirements, landing and takeoff distances and aircraft performance data before initiation of flight.
+The PIC will take all actions including but not limited to reviewing weather, flight battery requirements, landing and takeoff distances and aircraft performance data before initiation of flight.